- Policy

 Mexico has been an observer to the TOSSD Task Force since 2021 and became a member of the International Forum on TOSSD in 2024.
 Mexico has been reporting to TOSSD since 2022.
 It started reporting on 2020 activities on a pilot basis and reports annually to TOSSD as of 2021 activities.

-Mexico is an Adherent to the OECD Recommendation of the Council for Development Co-operation Actors on Managing the Risk of Corruption and the OECD Recommendation of the Council on Policy Coherence for Sustainable Development.
+Mexico is an Adherent to the Paris Declaration on Aid Effectiveness, the Declaration on Integrating Climate Change Adaptation into Development Co-operation, the OECD Recommendation of the Council on Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, the OECD Recommendation of the Council on Environmental Assessment of Development Assistance Projects and Programmes, the OECD Recommendation of the Council for Development Co‑operation Actors on Managing the Risk of Corruption, and the OECD Recommendation of the Council on Policy Coherence for Sustainable Development.
+Learn more about OECD legal instruments and DAC Recommendations.

 This work is published under the responsibility of the Secretary-General of the OECD.
 The opinions expressed and arguments employed herein do not necessarily reflect the official views of the Member countries of the OECD.